 What is the difference between consultants and advisors in business?
-Beyond my own opinion and experiences I researched both roles as well as history of the activities and etymology.
+Beyond my own opinion and experiences, I researched both roles on how they are perceived today and investigated the history of the activities and the etymology of the terms.

 Sometimes it is expected from a consultant to take care of the problems on their own and report the solution to the sponsor.
-More often however the consultant will prepare options of how to solve the problem and then discusses pro’s and con’s with the sponsor.
+More often, however, the consultant will prepare options for how to solve the problem and then discusses the pros and cons with the sponsor.

 An advisor has deep knowledge across multiple disciplines and has experience in working in several functions.
-The role of the advisor can be compared with a mentor or guide around a wide scope of subjects and differs categorically from the scope of a task specific consultant.
+The role of the advisor can be compared with a mentor or guide around a broad scope of subjects and differs categorically from the scope of a task-specific consultant.

-The advisor is usually a long term member of an organisation and understands the organisation’s strategic targets of near-, mid- and far-future planning.
-He or she knows the staff, the leadership, clients and all other related individuals and their services/products very well and is able to translate perspective and verbiage from one angle to another.
+The advisor is usually a long-term member of an organization and understands the organization’s strategic targets of near-, mid-, and far-future planning.
+He or she knows the staff, the leadership, clients, and all other related individuals and their services/products very well and is able to translate perspective and verbiage from one angle to another.

 Advisors identify issues (or tasks in general) before they become a problem and share their opinion and insight with the stakeholders.
 They raise their concern in an adequate way and help to address work items in order to clear out the “threat” of not engaging in this particular activity.
-The advisors usually decides on their own how much of their own time they invest in the activities, based on the issues severity.
+The advisors usually decide on their own how much of their own time they invest in the activities, based on the severity of the issues.

 So in a compact format, what is the difference between a consultant and an advisor?